kaanalsoy43/flexium/README.md

 ## Requirements
 - XAMPP
 - a Little bit of Knowledge about MySQL and XAMPP
-- [FOR PANEL] Turkish Language Knowledge (You can translate it too)
+- [FOR PANEL] Turkish Language Knowledge (You can translate if u want.)

 > [!WARNING]
 > Since it's illegal to publish, Here you can Decode this Base64 code from any Base64 Decoder:<br>